 All suppliers who work with OVS are required to sign the Code of Conduct.

+When evaluating our suppliers, we give as much importance to sustainability as we do to our primary assessment criteria (Quality, Service and Cost).
 With a view to transparency and collaboration, we openly share the results of our assessments with factories, in order to identify areas for mutual improvement.
 We pair our Vendor Rating system with an audit initiative, which is carried out in several different areas in order to verify effective compliance with our Code of Conduct and to measure our suppliers’ environmental and social performance.

 The integrated supplier assessment is carried out using all available information gathered through certificates issued by independent third parties, analysing the performance data on HIGG and considering any reports received from trade unions or other associations.